|

 crusaders, she lives by double standards.

 unconstitutional.
-(A higher court overturned her ruling.)
-The law
+(A higher court overturned her ruling a couple of months later.)

 which is intended or likely to observe it."
 Yet in her

-community standards (the usual obscenity test.)
-Why is the law used
+community standards (the obscenity law).
+Why is the

 vague, but the law against selling porn not vague?
 The law